 I always stay at a hotel in the Gulch when I visit for work, so by default I’ve explored more of this area than any other in Nashville.
-Despite its newness, the area’s charm and walkability make it a great place to hang out.
+Despite its newness, the area’s charm and walkability is increasingly making it one of Nashville’s top attractions.
 Local favorites like The Station Inn (below), the Peg Leg Porker (a barbecue joint), Biscuit Love (breakfast), and Milk & Honey (coffee/brunch), among many other shops and restaurants, are all located within a five-minute walk.

 The Station Inn

 There are two places I always go in Nashville every time I visit: Rolf and Daughters and the Station Inn.
 The Station Inn is a tiny bluegrass and roots venue that dates back to the 1970s.
 It features both new and established artists (apparently famous bluegrass musicians used to show up unannounced after performing at the Grand Ole Opry), and is probably best known for a bluegrass jam session that takes place every Sunday.

 I love this venue because it’s tiny, it’s frequented by locals who all seem to know each other, and the patrons take the music seriously.
 I was even shushed on my first visit for speaking to a colleague during the set.
 I learned my lesson quickly.